achalaspandit/chimacs/README.md

 Rufus is a Agentic AI workflow developed with LangGraph that implements a web crawler that takes user instructions, identifies a goal, and then systematically scrapes relevant content from a website.
 It uses a combination of LLMs, web scraping, and vector similarity to extract and filter pertinent information.

 ### Steps to run
+1. Clone Github repository in local machine.
 ```
 git clone https://github.com/achalaspandit/chimacs.git

 ```
+2. Ensure dependencies mentioned in requirements.txt are installed
-create .env file and add the following API keys
+3. create .env file and add the following API keys
 ```
 GROQ_API_KEY="your_groq_api_key"
 LANGSMITH_TRACING=true